lbressler13/kotlin-utils/README.md

 │   │   │   ├── kotlin
 │   │   │   │   ├── kotlinutils  <-- Source code for kotlin-utils module
 │   │   │   │   │   ├── classes  <-- New classes defined by this package
+│   │   │   │   │   ├── general  <-- Generic util functions not related to a class
 │   │   │   │   │   ├── sample   <-- Sample of a class that already exists in Kotlin
 │   │   │   │   │   ├── sample2
 │   │   ├── test